FuelLabs/sway-libs/sway_libs/src/signed_integers/SPECIFICATION.md

 The size of this type in bits.

-### `from_uint()`

-Helper function to get a positive value from unsigned number

 ### `max()`

-The largest value that can be represented by this type.
+The largest value that can be represented by this integer type.

 ### `min()`